eqlabs/polkadot-light-client/docs/local_setup.md

 > Local node identity is: 12D3KooWAeL3xWc7qGEXT96MLyYRentGnXa1sbh9B2xgnFYyY2rt

-That is you node identity.
+That is your node identity.
 To make light node being able to find full node you need to add it to the list of boot nodes in the chain spec file:

 > "bootNodes": [
 >   "/ip4/127.0.0.1/tcp/11111/p2p/12D3KooWAeL3xWc7qGEXT96MLyYRentGnXa1sbh9B2xgnFYyY2rt"